Entrepeneurial Game Studio (EGS)

 We create games

-The EGS is dedicated to teaching computer science through video game design.
-The EGS has also collaborated with TechGirlz to create a new game design program for women geared towards girls ages 11-15.
-They have also worked alongside the Girl Scouts of Eastern Pennsylvania to create a interest girls in computer science through video game design.
+The EGS is dedicated to teaching computer science through video game design, and has collaborated with TechGirlz to create a new game design program for women geared towards girls ages 11-15.
+They have also worked alongside the Girl Scouts of Eastern Pennsylvania to interest girls in computer science through video game design, and are currently piloting a professional development program to bring computer science learning to schools in the Philadelphia area.